Planet Pulse

 Conclusion

 Bangladesh’s ongoing battle against flooding is a testament to the country’s resilience in the face of adversity.
-While it has implemented various flood management strategies, it is imperative that proactive, sustainable, and long-term solutions are developed to mitigate vulnerability effectively.
+While it has implemented various flood management strategies, it is imperative that proactive, sustainable and long-term solutions are developed to mitigate vulnerability effectively.

 The nation’s unique geographical and climatic conditions necessitate innovative approaches to safeguard both its people and its economic growth.
 In a world grappling with climate change, Bangladesh’s experience serves as a stark reminder of the urgent need for global climate action and support for vulnerable nations on the frontlines of environmental challenges.